woodjosh/EMI-Internship/README.md

     ```
 If build is complete, you are ready to go

+To edit the source code of the robot, first install the arduino IDE with [this tutorial](https://emanual.robotis.com/docs/en/parts/controller/opencr10/#sensors).

 ## Running Simulations
 Running tests in simulation has 5 steps:
 1. [Drive robot through environment with keyboard control and record velocity commands ](#Drive-robot-through-environment-with-keyboard-control)